chechirecat/hass-voice-replay/custom_components/voice-replay/README.md

 - **Native Integration**: No external URLs or iframes - runs directly within Home Assistant's authenticated environment
 - **Voice Recording**: Record audio directly from your browser or Home Assistant app
+- **Text-to-Speech**: Convert text to speech and play it on media players
+- **Dual Mode Interface**: Switch between voice recording and text-to-speech with radio buttons
-- **Media Player Integration**: Play recordings on any Home Assistant media player
+- **Media Player Integration**: Play recordings or generated speech on any Home Assistant media player
 - **Sidebar Panel**: Accessible from the Home Assistant sidebar
 - **Secure**: Uses Home Assistant's built-in authentication and API